Click any item in the bullet list below for more information!

 Of course, when you order Welburn Gourds online or over the phone for mail order, they are already cleaned on the outside and ready to craft!
 (We only ship pre-washed gourds in order to guarantee quality and inspect for cracks or blemishes.)

 What You Must Know When Selecting Gourds

 (1) How Gourds Are Categorized:

 Because gourds are a product of nature, no two are alike.
 Gourds come in every shape and size imaginable!

-The Welburn Gourd Farm categorizes its gourds into six main shapes: Bottle gourds, Canteen gourds, Kettle gourds, Pear gourds, Tall-Body gourds, and Specialty shapes (which include apple gourds, snake gourds, sculpture gourds, and warty gourds). (for photos, see the Custom Order page)
+Welburn Gourd Farm categorizes its gourds into five main shapes: Bottle gourds, Canteen gourds, Round Body gourds, Pear/Tear Drop gourds, Tall-Body gourds, and Specialty shapes (which include apple gourds, snake gourds, sculpture gourds, and warty gourds). (for photos, see the custom order page)

-Within each of these six shape categories are countless variations!
+Within each of these shape categories are countless variations!
 An example of bottle gourd variations is shown below.

 Here is just a small sample of how varied Bottle Gourds can be.

 Canteen gourds are the exception to the "countless variations" rule.
 They tend to grow in a perfect canteen shape every time, the only variation being height.

 Gourd shape is often specific to size.
 In other words, not every shape grows in every size.
 Canteen gourds, for example, don't grow much smaller than 4 inches in diameter.Jewelry gourds, like giant gourds, are grown from a specific seed that is "genetically programmed" to produce that size.